adfinis/ansible-guide/doc/getting_started.rst

   ansible-playbook -i hosts --diff --check site.yml

-If you think the changes are well, you can start ansible without checkmode:
+If you think the changes do what you intend to do, you can start ansible without the checkmode:

 ::